ecclesyia/ecclesyia/README.md

 ### 👨‍💻 About Me:

-I'm a [student/developer/enthusiast] with a passion for building things for the web.
+I'm a Binus Student with a passion for building things for the Software, Web, etc.

 - 🔭 I’m currently working on **Uma Musume Bot**.
 - 🌱 I’m currently learning **Kotlin, JavaScipt, Python, SQL, etc.**.